 Audit Log Protection

-The audit logs are captured and stored in the specific location in the device by the application.
-These logs are stored in special sandbox directory of the application inside iOS device’s local memory.
+The audit logs are captured and stored in the specific location in the device and are accessible to the application only.
 The user of device or any other app installed on the same device do not have any control over these logs.
 These logs are not protected by any protection mechanism as they are stored in secure mechanism at first place.
 Moreover, these logs do not contain any sensitive or PII/PHI data.

 These logs get uploaded on the Stryker’s storage server along with the case data.
 Once they are uploaded on the storage server, they are removed from the local memory of the device.
 The logs also contain debug errors and reports of the device and the application which also gets removed once uploaded on the Stryker’s server.
 The audit logs are transmitted and stored in Azure cloud with the security and encryption as provided by the Azure cloud.
 The application prevent the users to use the same unless these logs are uploaded on storage server of Stryker within 30 days.